spearkkk/about-my-mac/README.md

 I have a another keyboard, but sometimes I have to use keyboard of this mac.
 When I push <kbd>fn</kbd>, I can press function key.
 But it is awkward to press function key in IDEA.
-So I just mapped number key to function using [this app](./application/better_touch_tool/README.md).
+So I just mapped number key to function using [Better Touch Tool](./application/better_touch_tool/README.md).

 ## Contexts 👯